yob/onix/README.markdown

 point I'll need to work out what to do about supporting ONIX 3.0 files.
 I suspect a separate library will be the simplest solution.

-ONIX::Reader only handles the reference tag versions of ONIX 2.1.
-Use ONIX::Normaliser to convert any short tag files to reference tags.
+ONIX2::Reader only handles the reference tag versions of ONIX 2.1.
+Use ONIX2::Normaliser to convert any short tag files to reference tags.

-ONIX::Writer only generates reference tag ONIX files.
+ONIX2::Writer only generates reference tag ONIX files.

 It baffles me why anyone thought designing two parallel versions of the ONIX spec was a good idea.
 Use reference tags my friends, and let short tags fade